Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Introduction

 \subsubsection{Contributions}

 The main contributions of this work are:

 \begin{enumerate}[wide=\parindent] \item We define agent's utility function to capture the tradeoffs of internal opinion preferences, attachment (or stubbornness) toward its own opinion, conformity or non-conformity and lastly a resource penalty term.
-Each of the terms in the utility function is affected by the agent's resources, which is a representation of the agent's wealth, time etc. We propose a novel opinion dynamics model from the utility functions based upon the assumption that every agent myopically seeks to maximize its own utility.
-The opinion formation process can be viewed as a one-shot non-cooperative game played by the agents which we refer to as the \emph{opinion formation game}.
+The resource penalty term in the utility function depends on the agent's resources, which is a representation of the agent's wealth, time etc. In this work, we assume that agents are involved in the opinion formation process to make some decisions about the use of their resources for a particular task.
+In the literature, most models of opinion dynamics are generic and seem to assume that the topic of discussion itself has no effect on the opinions' evolution.
+However, this is not realistic in our setting.
+Thus, we include a resource penalty term in the utility that keeps the opinions bounded.
+We propose a novel opinion dynamics model from the utility functions based upon the assumption that every agent myopically seeks to maximize its own utility.
+We refer to the underlying game as the \emph{opinion formation game}.

 \item Unlike the existing works which consider stubborn agents, under the proposed dynamics agents can reach consensus even if their internal preferences are different.
 If the agents' opinions reach a consensus equilibrium, we can use the \emph{consensus dominance weights} of the agents to deduce the relative \emph{dominance} of each agent.
 The consensus dominance weights depend on the resources of the agents.